Everyone needs to start somewhere.

 Habitat provision: An increase in the availability of flower-rich habitat nationally, year-on-year, aiming to halt or reverse bumblebee declines by 2020.
 The avoidance of further extinctions during this same time period.

-Our work: Providing flower-rich habitats is a significant focus of our current Bees for Everyone project.
-We aim to bring over 1,200 hectares into sympathetic management by December 2014.
+Our work: Providing flower-rich habitats is a significant focus of our current projects.
+We have already brought over 3,000 hectares into sympathetic management and we continue to work towards more.

 Policy support: To be effective in influencing policy-makers for the benefit of bumblebees and other pollinators.